-- Mix it up.
+- Mix it up with a flavor change.
 Easily change the flavor by using your favorite flavor of cake!

-- Soft and chewy.
+- Extra soft and chewy.
 They are made with cake mix, butter, and cream cheese and are so soft and moist.

-- Easy.
+- Unbelievably easy.
 Simply dump, mix, roll, and bake.
-The batter is prepped in only 5 minutes!
+The batter uses a handful of ingredients and is prepped in only 5 minutes!

 How to Make Gooey Butter Cookies

-- BATTER.
-In a large bowl, use an electric mixer (or a stand mixer with the paddle attachment) to beat 8 ounces cream cheese, ½ cup butter, 1 egg, and ½ teaspoon vanilla with a hand mixer until fluffy.
+BATTER.
+In a large bowl, use an electric mixer (or a stand mixer with the paddle attachment) to beat cream cheese, butter, egg, and vanilla with a hand mixer until fluffy.

 - Add the cake mix powder and mix until combined.
 Chill for 30 minutes.

-- BAKE.
-Place 1 cup powdered sugar in a shallow bowl.
+BAKE.
+Place powdered sugar in a shallow bowl.
 Scoop and roll dough into 1½-inch cookie dough balls then roll in powdered sugar until well coated.
 Place onto a lightly greased baking sheet.

 - Bake for 10–12 minutes.